 Vlasich began coaching at CMS Volleyball in 2002 under Coach Dianna Graves.
+He was a fixture as the head assistant coach for nearly a decade.
 Over the next nine seasons, Vlasich helped build a team that made significant improvements from year to year, and finished in 2010 with an overall record of 18-11 and a 3rd place finish in SCIAC.
 In 2011, Vlasich was named interim coach of the CMS Volleyball program, and guided the CMS Athenas to a 19-11 record overall with a 10-4 conference record helping CMS make the SCIAC conference playoffs.
-In 2012, Vlasich was named Head Coach for CMS and 2012 saw similar production for the CMS Volleyball program finishing with a 17-10 overall record and a tie for fourth place in the SCIAC conference with Occidental College.
-Vlasich has been an important part of the CMS Volleyball Program and enters 2013 with a young and talented roster hoping to finish at the top of the SCIAC standings once again.
+In 2012, Vlasich was named Head Coach for CMS and 2012 saw similar production for the CMS Volleyball program finishing with a 17-10 overall record and a tie for 4th place in the SCIAC conference with Occidental College.
+2013 turned out to be historic for the Athenas, as Vlasich led the team to a 25-7 record and an appearance in the NCAA tournament.
+Vlasich has been an important part of the CMS Volleyball Program and entered 2014 with a young and talented roster hoping to finish at the top of the SCIAC standings once again.

-Coach Vlasich is married to Cindi Vlasich, and they have a five-year daughter named Rylan and a two-year old daughter named Arden.
+Coach Vlasich is married to Cindi Vlasich, and they have a 6 year old daughter named Rylan, and a 3 year old daughter named Arden.
 They currently reside in Upland, California.